-Last weekend on October 26 – 28, Maranoa Regional Council and the townships and communities that make up the vast region hosted the Small Museums Conference with 85+ delegates travelling to the region from every part of Queensland including some from Western Australia.
+On October 26 – 28, 2018 Maranoa Regional Council and the townships and communities that make up the vast region hosted the Small Museums Conference with 85+ delegates travelling to the region from every part of Queensland including some from Western Australia.
 The theme – Yesterday, Today & Tomorrow brought amazing stories into focus all with a regional reference.

 Supported by Museums & Galleries Queensland the event is held every two years.
-Everyone was extended a warm welcome by Councillor representatives and Michelle Blair, Coordinator for Regional Libraries, Arts & Culture Development.
-The message – an invitation to experience life in the Maranoa during our stay.
+A warm welcome was extended by Councillors and Michelle Blair, Coordinator for Regional Libraries, Arts & Culture Development at the time.
+The overall message – experience life in the Maranoa.

 - Keynote address – Liza Dale-Hallett speaks about the Invisible Farmer Project, Museums Victoria